A Detailed Guide to Amer Fort (Amber Fort), Jaipur's Golden Palace

 Set 11km on the outskirts of Jaipur, the huge and well-maintained complex overlooks the charming Maota Lake and connects to the impressive Jaigarh Fort through a set of underground tunnels.

-With four expansive sections, we suggest you spend a solid 3 hours navigating your way through the maze of exquisite hallways and cobbled paths, admiring each and every courtyard, opulent royal room and breathtaking view she has to offer.
+With four expansive sections, we suggest you spend a solid 3 hours navigating your way through the maze of exquisite hallways and cobbled paths, admiring every courtyard, opulent royal room and breathtaking view she has to offer.

 For those of you planning to visit Amer Fort, this guide will give you everything you need to plan your own visit to one of Jaipur’s most incredible and popular attractions.